signalflatpak/signal/README.md

 For directions on installing the flatpak, seek [here](https://signalflatpak.github.io/signal).

-## Installing via .deb or .flatpak bundle
+## Installing via .flatpak bundle

-- This repo provides .deb and .flatpak binaries as release artifacts [here](https://github.com/signalflatpak/signal/releases)
+- This repo provides .flatpak binaries as release artifacts [here](https://github.com/signalflatpak/signal/releases)
 - The upstream repo provides .deb binaries [here](https://gitlab.com/undef1/signal-desktop-builder/-/packages) for some releases.

 # Building this yourself

-First: look at `autobuild.sh` - this script will pull the latest signal and node versions and replace the version number in various required files.

 Github actions runs the following files:

 - `.github/workflows/version_check.yml` is run daily to check for an updated upstream tag.
 If a new version is found, then a few files have a version variable replaced, the changes are committed, and a tag is pushed, and this triggers the second action.
-- `.github/workflows/build.yml` creates a release, builds the .deb binaries, builds the flatpak bundle files, and builds the flatpak repo.
-The flatpak repo folder is pushed to the github pages branch of this repo, creating an auto updating flatpak repository.
+- `.github/workflows/build.yml` creates a release, builds the Flatpak bundle files, and builds the Flatpak repo.
+The Flatpak repo folder is pushed to the github pages branch of this repo, creating an auto updating Flatpak repository.

 To build by hand, you will need a Debian-based server.